Nuggets vs. Suns Injury Report Today - May 1

 - Phoenix has put together a 34-10 record in games it scores more than 112.5 points.

-- The Suns have performed better offensively over their last 10 games, generating 117.2 points per contest, 3.6 more than their season average of 113.6.
+- The Suns have played better offensively in their past 10 games, tallying 117.2 points per contest, 3.6 more than their season average of 113.6.

 - Phoenix knocks down 12.2 three-pointers per game (13th in the league) compared to its opponents' 11.4.
 It shoots 37.4% from deep, and its opponents shoot 35.7%.